nadiamariduena/python-intro-2024-privat/z_OS_onPython.md

 - 🟢 Multer is actually not used in Python; it's a middleware for handling multipart/form-data, which is commonly used with Node.js.

+-  In Python, especially in web development frameworks like **Flask and Django**, there are alternative libraries and built-in functionality for handling file uploads and multipart/form-data.